vkostyanetsky/kostyanetsky.me/notes/hammer-and-nails/index.md

+---
+title: Hammer & Nails
+description: How to solve a simple task in an extremely difficult way?
+created: 2021-09-15 21:47:48
+tags:
+- 1c
+- work
+- code-smell
+---

-﻿I was developing payment documents in our configuration last week and came across an incredibly redundant solution to a primitive problem.
+I was developing payment documents in our configuration last week and came across an incredibly redundant solution to a primitive problem.
 Sorry, I can't keep to myself.

 Just imagine: you have a document, which contains several tabular sections.
 Each of them has a comment field.
 You make a print form for this document; if at least one row of any TS contains a comment — you need to use one template 1, if there are no comments — template 2.